1

 grand-scale effects in, and of, the Cosmos (Λ is the other).
 The

-conclusion is unavoidable.
+conclusion was unavoidable.
 Concordant with Layzer’s research, all such

 models do have a center and a cosmic edge!
 And why is this so bad?